-ai-powered research assistant for research intuition. next.js + fastapi + gemini + manim.
+turns research papers into 3blue1brown-style explainer videos. next.js + fastapi + gemini + manim.

 research papers as 3blue1brown videos